VanceDR/CPE106L-Project-Repository/Sprint 4/00_README.md

 4. Run the main application `python main_app.py`

-5. Done, you can use the App.
-Don't forget to create a user to access the application.
+5. To Create New User, Click the `Create New User` hyperlink, input your desired Username and Password, and Re-enter your Password to confirm.

+6. You can now login and use the app!

 > (Optional, to create your own task list, check the provided JSON Files on how to format your task list to be imported into the application.)
 >